DimaPateuk/StableCoinExperiments/README.md

 ## The project showcases a basic DeFi trading bot concept using Solidity, Hardhat, and TypeScript — specifically

-The project uses only uniswap v2 maybe v3 later.
+The project uses only uniswap v2 and v3.